 Strolger is an Observatory Scientist in the Science Mission Office.
 He is primarily concerned with clues to the nature of supernova progenitors through bulk analyses; rates, environmental effects (star-formation, metallicity, etc.), and the global evolution of these properties over the history of the Universe.
-He is also involved in projects on four robotic telescopes; three in space-- The Hubble Space Telescope (HST), The James Webb Space Telescope (JWST), and The Wide-Field Infra-Red Space Telescope (WFIRST); and The RCT 1.3-meter on the ground.
+He is also involved in projects on four robotic telescopes; three in space — The Hubble Space Telescope (HST), The James Webb Space Telescope (JWST), and The Nancy Grace Roman Space Telescope; and The RCT 1.3-meter on the ground.
 He is active in a number of initiatives addressing underrepresented minorities in astronomy and physics, and looking at approaches to improve recruitment and retention.

 PhD in Astronomy and Astrophysics, University of Michigan, Ann Arbor